Up the Junction (film): Critical reception

-Monthly Film Bulletin said "Nell Dunn's sketches of her Battersea friends had a lively and dispassionate warmth that remains at the heart of Roger Smith's screenplay.
+Nell Dunn's sketches of her Battersea friends had a lively and dispassionate warmth that remains at the heart of Roger Smith's screenplay.
 From her somewhat shapeless material he has fashioned a coherent story substituting Polly for the original's narrator and giving her an emotional relationship with Peter which acts as a continuous thread holding the loosely strung episodes together.
 Curiously enough, it is this central relationship rather than Miss Dunn's original characters which provides the more successful part of the film.
 The girl's naive assumption that working class people are somehow more "real" than her own kind is matched by her boyfriend's pathetic belief that money and fast cars are the keys to an earthly paradise.
 The essential stupidity of these two attractive young people (and their consequent vulnerability) is nicely conveyed in restrained performances by Suzy Kendall and Dennis Waterman, and the atmosphere of their brief idyll is counterpointed by an attractive musical score.
 But if Peter Collinson has shown sensitivity in his treatment of the love theme, it has deserted him completely with the Battersea backgrounds.
 The factory scenes, the street brawl, the rowdy sing-song in the pub all emerge as raucous caricature, possibly because they are shot mainly in the kind of huge close-up that works well enough on a nineteen-inch screen but inevitably produces an effect of huge exaggeration in Techniscope and Technicolor.
 Perhaps the real trouble is that the basic material of Up the Junction, like that of Alfie [1966] and other films of the genre, is best suited to a 90-minute small budget black and white film.
-As it is, colour and inordinate length now seem to be the order of the day; here they serve only to show up the inexperience of those involved".
+As it is, colour and inordinate length now seem to be the order of the day; here they serve only to show up the inexperience of those involved.